paulcarroll/tabs/_pages/soundgarden/blackhole-sun.md

 [Verse 2]

        E              G
-Stuttering, cold and damp,
+Stuttering, cold and damp
            D                C#m
 Steal the warm wind tired friend.
            C               B
-Times are gone for honest men,
+Times are gone for honest men
                E      D          F
 And sometimes far too long for snakes.
         E                G
-In my shoes, a walking sleep,
+In my shoes, a walking sleep
         D               C#m
 And my youth I pray to keep.
         C          B
-Heaven sent hell away,
+Heaven sent hell away
         E          D      F
 No one sings like you anymore.